agfoghlaim/easy-resources-page/readme.txt

 == Description ==

 Easy Resources Page creates a 'Resource' custom taxonomy so it's easy to group Media Library assets.
-It includes a custom page template that instantly displays your resources on the front end.
+It includes a custom page template to display your resources on the front end.
 This means that you can create a downloads or resources page with almost no effort.

 Here's how to use the plugin: